judy2k/hipcat/README.md

 ## To Do

 * Add a flag to send the output to HipChat line-by-line rather than at the end.
-* Allow message posting to individuals as well as rooms.
 * Allow uploading content as a file rather than inline text.
 * Err... post a GitHub issue if you want to see a new feature, and we'll talk!